7 CFC Games Played

 That also meant he was able to balance his training with the military with a short stint at the Collingwood Football Club.

-By the end of that month, he was a fully-fledged Magpie, and did not take long to make an impression on coach Jock McHale, who granted him his first game against Fitzroy at Brunswick S Oval in Round 3.
+By the end of April 1916 he was a fully-fledged Magpie.
+And he did not take long to make an impression on coach Jock McHale, who granted him his first game against Fitzroy at Brunswick Street Oval in Round 3.

-His best performance came against Fitzroy the next time Collingwood played them.
-In the Round 9 game against the Maroons, he nailed two goals as the Magpies held on to win by one point.
+His best performance came against Fitzroy the next time Collingwood played them, when he nailed two goals as the Magpies held on to win by one point.
+After that game The Winner again enthused: “Oram was another player whose fine work went a long way toward ultimate victory.
+Whether following or forward, he was ever in the thick of it, and always doing something serviceable.”

 While he never played for Collingwood again, he continued to play football, and would eventually become a successful coach in the country regions.